Why do you need a fitness tracker?

 You won’t face any trouble navigating through the features while keeping track of your training sessions and daily runs.
 The sleek design and user-friendly interface are a bonus.

-With the built-in GPS system, you can keep track of your runs.
+With the built-in GPS system this smartwatch offers, you can keep track of your runs.
 And it turned out to be quite accurate during my testing.

 On top of that, you can use the recorded stats to monitor your set intervals, pace, distance, and calories burned.
 And the other advanced feature that I found to be quite helpful was VO2 max, which is a useful gauge of how much oxygen you’ve got in your body.
 The higher the number, the better is your fitness level.